stackbit/jamstack-wtf/readme.md

 - Examples
 - Contribute

+## What is JAMstack

+### Meaning

+JAM stands for Javascript API & Markup.
+The term JAMstack was popularised by Mathias Biilmann (CEO & Co-founder of Netlify) to describe “a modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup”.

+### Timeline

+### Workflow

+### Benefits

 ## Contribute

 Please contribute to keep this document up-to-date and relevant with new up and coming technlogies.
 Refer to [Contributing](./contributing.md)